Ammonia Leak Injuries

 The Jones Act

-The Jones Act was established to provide a seaman with the same or similar workers’ compensation protections as land-based employees receive.
+The Jones Act was established to provide a seaman with the same protections that railroad workers receive under the Federal Employer’s Liability Act.

-The Manslaughter Act provides that a vessel owner can be held liable for its negligence that results in the death of its employees.
+The Seaman Manslaughter Statute provides that a vessel owner can be held liable for its negligence that results in the death ofemployees.
 This is similar to a concept known as vicarious liability for land-based employers.
-Vicarious liability makes an employer liable for employee negligence if the employer knew of the employee’s Act or should have known of the employee’s actions.
+Vicarious liability holds an employer liable for employee negligence if the employer knew or should have known of the employee’s actions.

 Additional Resources